 - your anxiety has been going on for some time and not getting any better

 - it's stopping you from doing things you usually do, or want to do

 - it's strong and unpleasant.
 If you experience intense anxiety or panicky feelings frequently, this can be seriously distressing and disabling

 - it's causing you emotional distress and making you feel fed up.
 Depression and anxiety often go hand in hand, if you have lost interest in things you once enjoyed or feel low all the time it could be a sign of depression

 There are services available that can help you overcome these difficulties.
 Find out where to get support

-NHS Health Scotland has produced a series of leaflets that can help if you're living with anxiety, or anxiety–related conditions.
+We have a range of resources that can help if you're living with anxiety, or anxiety-related conditions.

 Why do I feel anxious and panicky?